‘Big Brother 19’ Recap: Spoilers From August 20 Episode, ‘BB19’ Cast Has A New HOH

 — Big Brother (@CBSBigBrother) August 21, 2017

 The Summer of Temptation continued with five apples appearing on a tree in the house.
 Some of them would have punishments, while others would have powers in them.
 The twist could provide safety to a friend or make a second Power of Veto available for the week.
 When the tree lights up, the first person to go to the Diary Room could claim an apple.
 Mark Jansen quickly took the opportunity.
-The apple Mark picked allowed him to assign the safety to another houseguest for the week.
+The apple Mark picked allowed him to assign safety to another houseguest for the week.
 Some intriguing Big Brother 19 spoilers came from that moment.

 Christmas Abbott met with Raven Walton and Matt Clines about using one of them as a pawn, to which Matt volunteered.
 She then approached Jason Dent and Alex Ow as well, telling them about her plan to backdoor Mark Jansen.
 Jason agreed to be the second pawn.
 At the Nomination Ceremony, there were no surprises, as Christmas nominated Jason and Matt for eviction.
 One bit of information, though, was Mark granting Paul safety.
 The only way left at that point for Mark to save himself would be to win the Week 8 Veto Competition.

-That brings an end to the August 20 Big Brother 19 recap but there is more information about what has taken place in the BB19 house over the weekend.
+That brings an end to the August 20 Big Brother 19 recap, but there is more information about what has taken place in the BB19 house over the weekend.
 Another report by the Inquisitr covers who won the Power of Veto and presents a number of Big Brother 19 spoilers from the last 48 hours in the game.

 [Featured Image by Bill Inoshita/CBS]